seanbreckenridge/malexport/README.md

 # malexport

-This is still in development, but the exporters (saving data from MAL) are done.

 This uses multiple methods to extract info about my MAL (MyAnimeList) account, focused on my episode history/forum posts I've made.

 I wanted to use the API whenever possible here, but the information returned by the API is so scarce, or endpoints don't really exist at all, so you can't really get a lot of info out of it.
 As far as I could figure out, it doesn't have a history endpoint, or any way to retrieve how many times you've rewatched a show, so this uses: